reinh/notes/posts/2015-06-27-theoretical-pearl-l-systems-as-final-coalgebras.markdown

 representation, a step takes a `D0L`, applies the rules to the axiom, and gives a new `D0L` with the new string as its axiom and the same set of rules.
-We can use type driven development and a theorem prover to fill in the holes:
+We can use type driven development and a theorem prover to implement `step`:

 ```haskell
 step :: D0L -> D0L